SystemsApproach/ops/intro.rst

 .. todo::

    Get an actual count.
-Maybe need to set exectations: Once we explain how existing open source project fits into the big picture, we don't go into a lot of depth about that component (i.e., we assume you can learn about that project elsewhere).
+Maybe need to set expectations: Once we explain how existing open source project fits into the big picture, we don't go into a lot of depth about that component (i.e., we assume you can learn about that project elsewhere).

    Also, this is probably a good place to explain that Kubernetes and Helm run in a single cluster (and define what a cluster is),